almende/eve/java_configuration.md

                 </tr>
                 <tr>
                     <td>class</td>
-                    <td>The full class path of an ContextFactory.
+                    <td>The full class path of an StateFactory.
-                    For built-in context factories, it is enough to specify the classes simple name instead of the full path.</td>
+                    For built-in state factories, it is enough to specify the classes simple name instead of the full path.</td>
                 </tr>
                 <tr>
                     <td>path</td>
-                    <td>The path on disk where the context of the agents will be stored.
+                    <td>The path on disk where the state of the agents will be stored.
-                        Only applicable for the <code>FileContextFactory</code>.</td>
+                        Only applicable for the <code>FileStateFactory</code>.</td>
                 </tr>
             </table>
             <p></p>

-            The following context factories are available:
+            The following state factories are available:

             <ul>
-                <li><code>FileContextFactory</code>.
+                <li><code>FileStateFactory</code>.
                     Located in eve-core.jar.
-                    The FileContextFactory stores the context of each agent as a file on disk.
+                    The FileStateFactory stores the state of each agent as a file on disk.
 The files may only be used by a single Eve application.
 Multiple Eve applications running on the same machine must use a different `path`.
-                    This context is not applicable when deployed on Google App Engine.</li>
+                    This state is not applicable when deployed on Google App Engine.</li>
-                <li><code>MemoryContextFactory</code>.
+                <li><code>MemoryStateFactory</code>.
                     Located in eve-core.jar.</li>
-                <li><code>DatastoreContextFactory</code>.
+                <li><code>DatastoreStateFactory</code>.
                     Located in eve-gae.jar.
                     Only applicable when the application is deployed on Google App Engine.
                 </li>